 Stay on the platform as long as possible.
 Don’t jump to other apps too soon.

-Don’t share financial info, gift cards, or send money.
+Don’t share financial info or gift cards, or send money.
 Scammers often lure with emergencies or emotional stories.

 Avoid screen sharing or installing “verification” tools.
 These can expose your device or content.